President pro tempore

-A president pro tempore or speaker pro tempore is a constitutionally recognized officer of a legislative body who presides over the chamber in the absence of the normal presiding officer.
+A president pro tempore or speaker pro tempore is an officer of a legislative body who presides over the chamber in the absence of the normal presiding officer.
 The phrase pro tempore is Latin "for the time being".

-In Argentina, a similar role is carried by the Provisional President of the Argentine Senate in the absence of the Vice President of Argentina.
-By the 1994 amendment to the 1853 Constitution, the Vice President is designated as the Senate President.
+In Argentina, a similar role is carried by the provisional president of the Argentine Senate in the absence of the vice president of Argentina.
+By the 1994 amendment to the 1853 Constitution, the vice president is designated as the senate president.